 So now you’ve built a UX research plan from scratch.
 While it may seem like an arduous process, we can assure you that it’s well worth your time.
 Being able to confidently embark on a project with clear deliverables, milestones, stakeholder buy-in, and a plan for presenting results is a major feat—one that will be recognized and appreciated by all of those involved.

 Nevertheless, time is money.
-So once you’ve gone through an entire UX research project, we encourage you to hold a post-mortem to identify all the ways you could improve the process.
+So once you’ve gone through an entire UX research project, we encourage you to hold a retrospective meeting to identify all the ways you could improve the process.
 Once you uncover what went well and what can be improved, turn your UX research plan into a template for you and your peers to leverage within your organization.

 Need some inspiration for your next UX research project?
 Check out our list of curated test templates to get you started.